RaghavVenkat/pbrify/readme.md

 **Method 1** <br>
     - Goto Edit > Preferences <br>
     - Switch to Addons Tab and Click on Install from File button <br>
-    - Navigate to this addon and select __ init __.py file <br>
+    - Navigate to this addon and select pbrify.py file <br>
     - Enable the addon by checking it on the addons list <br>
 (or)  <br>
 **Method 2** <br>
-    - Extract the addon zip file and then copy that folder and paste it under blender 2.x > Scripts > Addons Folder <br>
+    - Download the pbrify.py file and move it to blender 2.x > Scripts > Addons Folder <br>
 *(That's all!
 Now just select a mesh goto properties > Materials > There you will find the PBRify Panel)*